nmpowell/carbon-intensity-forecast-tracking/README.md

 The JSON format isn't great for parsing and plotting, and the files are huge.
 So here they're wrangled (`wrangle.py`) into CSV.

 "The carbon intensity of electricity is a measure of how much CO2 emissions are produced per kilowatt hour of electricity consumed."
 Units, including forecast values, are usually gCO2/kWh.

-## Plots

-- Want to show forecasts forward from a given date.
-It doesn't matter if we collect some past dates if we know which to ignore.

-Note that there could be many contributing factors to a broad error standard deviation, including missing data (not scraped successfully).

-This plot shows all the forecasted intensity values for a given half-hour window starting at the time indicated by the vertical dashed line at t=0.
-Forecasts are published half-hourly at the `fw48h` endpoint, up to 48 hours before a window, and 24 hours after, at the `pt24h` endpoint.

-Because solar and wind generation data are estimates, their values can change even post-hoc (i.e. after the time window has passed).
-This can be seen from the orange line in <the plot>, tracking the `pt24h` endpoint, which varies slightly over time.
-Therefore, I compare forecast accuracy against the last available "actual" value, which here is at most 24h after the window.
-(Instead of the last forecast value, which is fixed, or the first available "actual" value, which is recorded just after the window has passed.)

 ## TODOs & future work